ardtieboy/Gruyaert/README.md

 ## Forwarding

 The site is also visible by visiting 'www.bouwonderneminggruyaert.be'.
 This is done in the config in combell in the section webforwarding.

+## Adding images

+Run the ImageResizer project
+1) Run the generate thumbnail-script with the absolute path of the folder with ImageResizer
+2) Next run the generate path-script to generate the path